 If you’re reimbursed, you’ll be compensated for no more than the purchase price on your credit card statement, or your card’s per item coverage limit, whichever is less.
 You should receive your reimbursement within five business days of receipt and approval of all required documents.

-Not all items are covered by Chase Purchase Protection.
+It is also worth noting that not all items are covered by Chase Purchase Protection.
 Those include, but are not limited to, unsubstantiated lost items, motorized vehicles, antiques and collectibles, used items, and computer software.
 Refer to your Chase credit card’s Guide to Benefit for a complete list of non-covered items.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.